Calton, Glasgow

 Calton (A' Challtainn, Caltoun), known locally as The Calton, is a district in Glasgow.
-It is situated north of the River Clyde, and just to the east of the city centre.
+It is situated north of the River Clyde, south of the neighbouring district of Dennistoun, and just to the east of the city centre.
 Calton's most famous landmark is the Barras street market and the Barrowland Ballroom, one of Glasgow's principal musical venues.

-No official definition of Calton's boundaries exist, notionally it can be thought of as the roughly trapezoidal area bounded by the River Clyde to the south, Abercromby Street to the east (where it borders both Camlachie and Bridgeton), and the City Union Line railway to the north and High Street/Saltmarket to the west.
+No official definition of Calton's boundaries exist; notionally it is the roughly trapezoidal area bounded by the River Clyde to the south, Abercromby Street to the east (where it borders both Camlachie and Bridgeton), and the City Union Line railway to the north and High Street/Saltmarket to the west.

 History

 The former Templeton's Carpet Factory in the Calton, designed to resemble the Doge's Palace in Venice.
 Photo taken 2004.

 The area was a Burgh of Barony from 1817 to 1846, when it was annexed to Glasgow.

 The lands of Blackfaulds, on which Calton now stands, originally formed part of the lands of the Archbishopric of Glasgow, but were annexed to The Crown in 1587.
 In 1705 the owner, John Walkinshaw, began to feu the lands of Blackfaulds (part of the Barrowfield estate) on which the old village of Calton was built, and in 1817 a charter was granted, erecting Calton into a Burgh.
 During the area's time as an independent burgh, there were four Provosts of Calton: